TheLogicMaster/lm8/docs/LIBRARIES.md

 ## Utilities
 Utility routines that didn't fit other categories.
 Has a subroutine for testing whether running in RAM or not.
 Provides convenience subroutines for delaying using a specified timer.

+## ESP-01 Modem
+This library provides routines for interacting with an ESP8266/ESP32 microcontroller with a stock firmware, acting as an AT command compatible modem.
+Only supports interacting with a single client for simplicity.
+Using the modem occupies the serial port, so standard serial monitor usage is limited, though telnet is supported over the modem.
+Since it is using a stock firmware to act just as a simple modem over UART, I feel that it's still in the spirit of the project to use a microcontroller.
+See `Telnet Display` for example telnet communication and general modem usage.

+## Wii Nunchuk
+This allows querying the state of Wii expansion controllers over I2C.
+Currently only supports the Nunchuk.
+A logic level converter is required to safely interact with the 3.3V Nunchuk I2C interface from the dev board's 5V I2C bus.